 Development boards like Arduino, Raspberry Pi, and BeagleBone are great for breaking into electronics design.
 If you have a great idea for a new device, but you don’t have the time to learn the finer points of PCB design, you can create a prototype and develop code with the Arduino platform.
 You’ll have a pre-built board that has a small footprint, plenty of digital and analog inputs, USB connectivity, a built-in EEPROM, and MHz clock speed.

 These boards are also a good option for startups looking to build decent functional prototypes.
 Eventually, you will need to move on to beta testing a real device, especially if you intend to create a mass-produced device.
 Once you’re ready to modify an Arduino schematic, you’ll need design software that can take the existing design files and import them into your PCB design tools.

 Although Arduino boards are a quick and easy way to start building a new device, you’ll still be limited by the hardware on these boards.
 If you want to modify existing Arduino Mega schematics to create a new board, your PCB design software needs the following features:

 - A schematic editor that takes components from design libraries

-- PCB layout and routing features for modifying an Arduino schematics and circuit board layouts
+- PCB layout and routing features for modifying Arduino schematic software and circuit board layouts

 - Bill of materials tool that automatically compiles components from design libraries